 Valerie Gregory is a life-long educator and advocate for diversity and inclusion on college campuses.
 Gregory is a retired Associate Dean of Undergraduate Admission and Director of Outreach at the University of Virginia.
 Click to read more about Valerie Gregory.

 Hylan T. Hubbard, III (“Hank”) is a Lynchburg native who is a 1965 graduate of then segregated Paul Laurence Dunbar High School and a 1969 graduate of Bowdoin College, Brunswick, ME.
 Click to read more about Hank Hubbard.

-Cainan Townsend is the Associate Director & Director of Education and Outreach, of the Robert Russa Moton Museum, a National Historic Landmark in Farmville, Virginia.
-Townsend leads the Moton Museum Education Team as they work to advance the museum’s mission in all parts of the commonwealth through active education and programmatic offerings.
+Cainan Townsend is the Director of Education and Outreach, of the Robert Russa Moton Museum, a National Historic Landmark in Farmville, Virginia.
+Click to learn more about Cainan Townsend.

 In addition to the powerful speaker slate, a handful of Beacon of Hope graduates will perform short vignettes showcasing their talents and highlighting the opportunities Beacon of Hope has provided them.

 Sedora Booker is a 2019 Graduate of Heritage High School and a current junior Psychology major at Virginia State University.
 Born and raised in Lynchburg, she has a passion for giving back to her community.
 This passion led her to founding the O. Booker Legacy Foundation as a way to give back.